wombleton/gitlaw-nz/acts/S/Sentencing Act 2002.md

     *   (b) once the application is decided, subsection (6)(b) and (c) apply accordingly.

-    Section 80ZG: replaced, on 22 January 2014 (applying only in relation to a sentence of home detention imposed on or after that date), by [section 43][612] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).
+    Section 80ZG: replaced, on 22 January 2014, by [section 43][613] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

 ##### 80ZGA Effect of subsequent sentence of imprisonment of more than 12 months